learn-co-curriculum/phase-0-git-pushing-code/README.md

 they're just a big old server that hosts a whole bunch of remote repositories ("remotes").

-You've seen how valuable
-_remotes_ are for _getting_ software.
+You've seen how valuable _remotes_ are for _getting_ software.
 Now we can take a look at the other side of the transaction: how we mirror our _local_ repository to a _remote_ repository using `git push` and `git remote`.

-Once your code is on a _remote_, it's backed up &mdash; which is always a good thing.
+Once your code is on a _remote_, it's backed up — which is always a good thing.
 Also, once you push to a remote, you can choose whether to let others `fork` or `clone` and benefit from it.
 Let's learn how to `push` our code!

 ## Create a Remote Repository on GitHub